-I save my money at Salaam Uganda Microfinance Institution on weekly basis.
+I save my money at microfinance Institution on weekly basis.
 It is one of the ways through which I can safeguard my money.
 I have also acquired some loan from the institution.
 These services have helped me to boost my business and stock.
 I greatly value these services and I hope some of my friends do the same.